Seravo/docs/_posts/2015-10-12-how-to-install.md

 mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h
 ```

-It means you need to install separatey the Ruby development files:
+It means you need to install separately the Ruby development files:

 ```
 sudo apt-get install ruby-dev